AVSystem/developer-zone/docs/Anjay_integrations/Implementing_LwM2M_objects_on_RaspberryPi.md

           ResourceHandler_3345_5501().main()
       ```

-0. Plug in the push button to digital port D3 of the GrovePi/SenseHat.
+0. Plug in the push button to digital port D3 of the GrovePi/Sense HAT.

 0. Restart Svetovid: